georgeroubie/CSS-Style-Guide/README.md

 # CSS Style Guide

-> This is the CSS Style Guide that I use, for my own apps.
+> This is the CSS Style Guide that I created and the Web Development Team of [SiEBEN](http://www.sieben.solutions/) uses in every Front-End Project.

 ## CSS Pre-Processor

 > CSS pre-processors helpes you write reusable, maintainable and extensible CSS code.
 You increase your productivity, and decrease the amount of code you are writing in a project.

-I prefer Sass, Sass is the most mature, stable, and powerful professional grade CSS extension language.
+Sass is the most mature, stable, and powerful professional grade CSS extension language.

 ## JavaScript Task Runner

 > Task runners literally they just run tasks.
 You can specify which tasks you want a task runner to perform and it will do all the work for you.

-I prefer Gulp, Gulp is a tool that helps you out with several tasks when it comes to web development (CSS minification, autoprefixing, compiling Sass, JavaScript bundling e.g.).
+Gulp is a tool that helps you out with several tasks when it comes to web development (CSS minification, autoprefixing, compiling Sass, JavaScript bundling e.g.).

 ## Prefix

-* I use the [Autoprefixer](https://github.com/postcss/autoprefixer) for prefixing CSS properties.
+* Use the [Autoprefixer](https://github.com/postcss/autoprefixer) for prefixing CSS properties.

 * In the case that Autoprefixer does not prefix a property (which is not very often), you should prefix your css properties with `-webkit-`, `-moz-`, `-ms-` and `-o-`.
 The declaration's value must lines up vertically for easy multi-line editing.